aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2022/22-6/_index.md

 ## Cloud SDK Changes

 - **All SDKs**:
-    - Bookmarks API: added 'DeleteBookmark' and 'DeleteBookmarkOnline' methods to remove a bookmark specified by name from a document
+    - Bookmarks API: added methods to remove a bookmark specified by name from a document
-    - Bookmarks API: added 'DeleteBookmarks' and 'DeleteBookmarksOnline' methods to remove all bookmarks from a document
+    - Bookmarks API: added methods to remove all bookmarks from a document
-    - Bookmarks API: added 'InsertBookmark' and 'InsertBookmarkOnline' methods to create new bookmarks in a document
+    - Bookmarks API: added methods to create new bookmarks in a document
-    - Support for all save formats for the 'CreateDocument' operation was implemented
+    - Added support for all save formats for the 'CreateDocument' operation

 - **Ruby SDK**:
-    - Added support for 'dependsOn' feature for batch requests
+    - Added support for the 'dependsOn' feature in batch requests

 ## All changes